reecehunter/reecehunter/README.md

 # 👋 Hello There
-I'm a full-stack web and Java developer interested in developing scalable applications for users.
+I'm a full-stack web and Java developer interested in developing scalable, user-facing applications.

 # 🚀 Activity
 - Building Nexus Core: an modular Minecraft plugin API which helps you with cross-server communication via Redis pub/sub and provides an easy-to-use API to create your on add-ons.